Skip to Main Content

 Author’s surname, initials.
 Year of publication.
 Title of book (in italics).
 Edition (if it is the first edition of the book, this is not indicated).
 Place of publication: Publisher.

 Editor’s surname, initials.
 (Ed.).
 Year of publication.
 Title of book (in italics).
-Edition (if it is the first edition of the book, this is not indicated).
+Edition (if it is the book's first edition, this is not indicated).
 Place of publication: Publisher.

 First author’s surname, initials & second author’s surname, initials.
 Year of publication.
 Title of book (in italics).
-Edition (if it is the first edition of the book, this is not indicated).
+Edition (if it is the book's first edition, this is not indicated).
 Place of publication: Publisher.

 Cant, M.C. & Van Heerden, C.H.
 2020.
 Marketing management: A South African perspective.
 4th edition.
 South Africa: Juta.